 ***Overseas Fees (including EU fees):

 Undergraduate Overseas tuition fees for International students are not subject to the Government’s regulations on maximum tuition fees.

-You will need to pass all school based placement modules in order to be recommended for Qualified Teacher Status.
-Should you not pass a school based placement module, this may potentially delay progress between levels.
+You will need to pass all academic and placement modules in order to successfully complete your degree and be recommended for Qualified Teacher Status*.
+Should you not pass a module, this may potentially delay progress between levels.
 It is important to be aware that this might have an impact on how long it would then take you to complete the course.

 As part of the Undergraduate Initial Teacher Education Scheme, this course has special regulations.

 The Code of Student Professional Conduct is relevant to you as you are pursuing a course that leads to a professional qualification.

 You will be expected at all times to demonstrate that you understand and uphold the Teacher’s Standards and professional behaviours, as published by the Department for Education.

 Travel costs to placements are self-funded.
 Unfortunately, we are unable to confirm this cost as it is dependent on the length of time of the placements, your personal travel arrangements and the location of the school.
 You should be prepared to fund and travel up to 1hr 30 minutes both to and from your professional placement setting.
 You are strongly advised not to purchase season tickets for bus/rail until your placement settings are confirmed through the course.